mikharkiv/yalantis-test-task/README.md

 `python manage.py runserver`
 7. Open [URL](http://localhost:8000/) in your browser and enjoy!

+You can also load fixtures (`fixtures.json`) to fill database with initial data using this command:
+`python manage.py loaddata fixtures.json`

 ## Testing
 Using **Docker**: `docker-compose up test`
 Using **virtual environment**: `python -m pytest`